🤖 AI-Assisted Product Development, in Practice

 This applied R&D effort demonstrates several transferable patterns:

-1. Upstream AI Use: Apply AI to requirements and architecture, not just code
+1. Upstream AI Use: Apply agentic workflows to requirements and architecture, not just code

 3. Regulatory Grounding: Use external constraints as forcing functions for discipline

-4. AI as Accelerator: Leverage AI for learning and velocity, not judgment replacement
+4. Human-in-the-Loop: Leverage AI agents for learning and velocity, not judgment replacement

 5. Hypothesis-Driven: Build real systems to validate approaches, not just prototypes

-The result is a production-grade system that serves as an ongoing testbed for AI-assisted development practices.
+The result is a production-grade system that serves as an ongoing testbed for agentic development practices.
 More importantly, these patterns are transferable to any product development context.

 Related: For details on what was built, see the Expense Reports App project page.